Table Of Contents

 HDR Grading and HDR Review

-There are very few options for reference viewing of HDR if grading can not be performed at the post facility.
+There are very few options for reference viewing of HDR if grading can not be performed at the post facility in a professional color suite.
 For colorists, this would mean that an HDR reference monitor is used for at-home grading scenarios.

 For HDR creative review by talent or studio executives, please reach out to your Netflix Post Management contact for guidance on the best solutions.